faqs for families

 Everyone is welcome to visit The Point and enjoy all the wonderful facilities our venue has to offer.

 When you arrive, the receptionist at our front desk will greet you on your way in.

-Once inside, you’ll find a cosy space where you can read lots of stories, a welcoming café where you can relax, and much more!
+Once inside, you’ll find a cosy space where you can read lots of stories, welcoming spaces where you can relax, and much more!